Vertex (NASDAQ:VERX) Hits New 12-Month High at $39.88

 Vertex, Inc. (NASDAQ:VERX)’s stock price reached a new 52-week high on Friday .
 The company traded as high as $39.88 and last traded at $39.28, with a volume of 2579 shares traded.
 The stock had previously closed at $38.40.

 A number of analysts have recently weighed in on VERX shares.
 Smith Barney Citigroup upped their target price on shares of Vertex from $26.00 to $35.00 in a research report on Tuesday, December 22nd.
+Morgan Stanley reduced their target price on shares of Vertex from $23.00 to $21.00 and set an “equal weight” rating on the stock in a research report on Thursday, November 12th.
 Zacks Investment Research downgraded shares of Vertex from a “buy” rating to a “hold” rating and set a $38.00 target price on the stock. in a research report on Thursday, January 7th.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell upped their target price on shares of Vertex from $26.00 to $35.00 in a research report on Tuesday, December 22nd.
-Needham & Company LLC started coverage on shares of Vertex in a research report on Tuesday, November 17th.
-They issued a “buy” rating and a $30.00 target price on the stock.
-Finally, Morgan Stanley reduced their target price on shares of Vertex from $23.00 to $21.00 and set an “equal weight” rating on the stock in a research report on Thursday, November 12th.
+Needham & Company LLC initiated coverage on shares of Vertex in a research report on Tuesday, November 17th.
+They set a “buy” rating and a $30.00 price objective on the stock.
+Finally, Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell increased their price objective on shares of Vertex from $26.00 to $35.00 in a research report on Tuesday, December 22nd.
 Five research analysts have rated the stock with a hold rating and five have assigned a buy rating to the company.
 Vertex presently has an average rating of “Buy” and an average price target of $31.00.

 The company’s 50 day simple moving average is $34.12 and its 200-day simple moving average is $28.17.